-ThorImage OCT 4.0 introduces a new acquisition mode, which uses the variance of speckle noise to calculate angiographic images.
+The speckle variance acquisition mode uses the variance of speckle noise to calculate angiographic images.
 It can be used to visualize three dimensional vessel trees without requiring significant blood flow and without requiring a specific acquisition speed window.
 The speckle variance data can be overlaid on top of intensity pictures providing morphological information.
 Different color maps can be used to display the multimodal pictures.

 In this video, OCT images of a finger are acquired and manipulated in the 3D volume and cross section modes.